Edinburgh Hebrew Congregation

-Morrisons Supermarket provide a next-day doorstep delivery for even one item as a service for elderly and vulnerable customers.
+Morrisons Supermarket provide an excellent next-day doorstep delivery for even one item as a service for elderly and vulnerable customers.
 Please ring 0345 611 6111 ext.5 where you can speak with a representative who will take your order.

-Chaim and Sora Jacobs offer the same service and have recently expanded their menu of ready prepared meals from Glasgow for delivery to Edinburgh.
+Chaim and Sora Jacobs offer an expanded menu of ready prepared meals from Glasgow for delivery to Edinburgh.
 A full listing of their menu is to be found on their website or by calling their number.

 I attach a list of numbers and contacts:

 Richie (Caretaker) 0131 667 3144

 No one should feel alone!
 This remains our mantra throughout this continuing period.
 Please see this as genuine concern for all our members and please call upon us if we can be of assistance in any way.